 There will be a new arrival to the family soon.

 I can’t believe that I will be an Grandmother short, my daughter who just recently turned twenty (thus the extra large mug, a gift from my husband, he’s thoughtful like that) will be an aunt.

 We’ll be hosting the baby shower for her sister-in-law in just a couple of months and I am already to go.
-Thus the reason these baby shower invitations litter my browser tabs.
+Thus the reason these rustic country invitations litter my browser tabs.